thetarnav/glitched-writer/README.md

 ## Presets

 To use one of the available presets, You can simply write it's name when creating writer, in the place of options.
-Available presets as for now:
+Available presets, as for now:

 -  **[default](https://codepen.io/thetarnav/pen/MWWyPzY)** - Loaded automatically, featured on the GIF up top.